VienDinhCom/practice-makes-perfect/freecodecamp-javascript-algorithms-and-data-structures/README.md

 # JavaScript Algorithms and Data Structures

-You know, I’ve been building apps with React and Node for years.
+I’ve been building apps with React and Node for years.
 But this course—it pushed me deeper.
 It made me rethink the basics.

 I revisited JavaScript fundamentals—variables, loops, objects, the DOM.
 Then, I explored Object-Oriented and Functional Programming, sharpened my algorithmic thinking, and learned to fetch data efficiently.